boldbi/custom-widgets/assets/VirtualDataFetching.md

   ...
 }
 ```
-**Step2:** After enabled this json attributes by default you will get the firts 100 data in custom widget.
-After that you can request the next 100 data with the use of below code.
-We will maintain the current pageIndex details in the custom widget model as like below.
+**Step2:** After enabling these JSON attributes, you will by default receive the first 100 data in the custom widget.
+To request the next 100 data, use the code below.
+Maintain the current page index details in the custom widget model as shown below.

 **bbicustom.dashboard.fetchData(currentcustomwidget ,pageIndex, enableWaitingIndicator);**